Higher property T and below-rank phenomena of lattices: Lattices in semisimple groups

 \begin{theorem}[\cite{BBBS}] Let $\mathbf{G}$ be a simple algebraic group of rank $r$ over a characteristic 0 local field $F$ and let $\Gamma<G=\mathbf{G}(F)$ be a lattice.
 Let $V$ be a super-reflexive Banach space and $\Gamma\to B(V)$ be a linear isometric representation with no invariants, that is $V^\Gamma=0$.
 If Conjecture~\ref{conj:ai} is true then for every $j<r$,

 In short: Conjecture~\ref{conj:ai} implies Conjecture~\ref{conj:SR}. \end{theorem}

-\begin{remark} If one tries to apply the same proof strategy as for Theorem~\ref{thm:higher} sketched above, the first and second step immediately break down.
+\begin{remark} If one tries to apply the same proof strategy as for Theorem~\ref{thm:higher} sketched above, the first and second step break down.
 There is no decomposition into irreducibles in the world of Banach space representations.
-A major achievement of~\cite{BBBS}, in which we prove Theorem~\ref{thm:mainBBBS} and its consequences Theorem~\ref{thm:noncom} and Corollary~\ref{cor:com}, is that we can avoid the results from Vogan-Zuckerman.
-This also yields a new proof of Theorem~\ref{thm:higher}, different from~\cite{badsau}. \end{remark}
+Note that the first and second step are easy and quite standard in the unitary case.
+The innovation of the proof of Theorem~\ref{thm:higher} lies mainly in steps (4), (5) and (6), which remain indispensable in the proof of Theorem~\ref{thm:mainBBBS}.
+The major innovation of~\cite{BBBS}, in which we prove Theorem~\ref{thm:mainBBBS} and its consequences Theorem~\ref{thm:noncom} and Corollary~\ref{cor:com}, is that we can avoid the results from Vogan-Zuckerman. \end{remark}

 Next we sketch the main ideas behind the proof of Theorem~\ref{thm:mainBBBS}.
 For more details we direct the reader to the forthcoming paper~\cite{BBBS}.

 \begin{proof}[Sketch of the proof of Theorem~\ref{thm:mainBBBS}]